Creating and sending invitation emails

 Importing invitees from a file

-To download the import template, go to People > Invitation List, select the “+” icon and choose “Download import template…” from the dropdown.
-The only information required for adding an invitee is ‘email address’.
+To download the import template, go to People > Invitation List, select the Plus Icon and choose “Download import template…” from the dropdown.
+The only information required to add an invitee is an email address.

-Once the import template is complete, select the “+” and choose “Import from file…”.
+Once the import template is complete, select the Plus Icon and choose “Import from file…”.
 Select the file and import.

-Note: If any errors exist, the system will import the valid rows and exclude the invalid rows.
-Event managers will have an option to download a report of failed records for troubleshooting.
+Note: If errors exist, the system will import the valid rows and exclude the invalid rows.
+Event managers will have the option to download a report of failed records for troubleshooting.
 The invalid data will be highlighted with *asterisks*.

 Importing invitees from another event

-Event managers can choose to import invitees and/or attendees from another event in Eventsforce.
-Event managers can import attendees (both invited and not invited), as well as invitees (both no response and declined).
+Event managers can import invitees and/or attendees from another event in Eventsforce.
+Event managers can import attendees (both invited and uninvited) and invitees (both no response and declined).

 To import from another event, take the following steps: